 My Story

-I wasn’t always the innovative leader, entrepreneur, and voice for CEO legacy that you see today.
 My story started on the cold, dusty construction sites of Gütersloh, Germany, where I worked as an electrician.
 It was my first job, hands-on, unforgiving, and deeply human.
-I got the job because, during the renovation of our family home in the mid-90s, I was mesmerized by the invisible power of electricity.
-I watched the electricians work, and I thought, This is fascinating.
+I got the job because, during the renovation of our family home in the mid-90s, I was fascinated by the invisible power of electricity.
+I watched the electricians work, and I thought, This is cool.
 You can’t see it, but it works.
 I want to learn that.

-My father was well known as the local pastor, and perhaps his reputation helped my application, but the rest, I earned.
+My father was well known as the local pastor, and perhaps his reputation helped my application, but the rest I earned.
 Those first years taught me more than just wiring buildings.
 They taught me how people behave under pressure, how some lead with empathy and others with fear.
 I still remember the day I was unfairly blamed for following an instruction that turned out to be wrong.
 I was just 17, humiliated in front of the company owner.
-I was furious, but it shaped something in me: a deep commitment to accountability and a growing curiosity about leadership.
+I was furious, but it shaped something in me: a deep commitment to accountability and a growing curiosity about people.

-Even then, I began observing the people who led me, both the good ones, like Maik, who treated young workers with dignity and fairness, and the "little dictators" who led with fear, manipulation, or ego.
+Even then, I began observing the people who led me, both the good ones, who treated young workers with dignity and fairness, and the "little dictators" who led with fear, manipulation, or ego.
 I didn’t know it then, but I was already beginning to study leadership as a human behavior, not just a job title.

 Then came the first major turning point: I was made redundant.